Skip to main content

 Azithromycin and pregnancy

-Azithromycin is generally thought to be OK to take during pregnancy if you have an infection that needs treatment.
+Azithromycin is OK to take during pregnancy if you have an infection that needs treatment.
 However, other antibiotics may be more suitable for you, depending on your type of infection.

-Talk to your doctor about taking azithromycin as it should only be taken if the benefits outweigh the possible risks.
+Talk to your doctor about taking azithromycin as it should only be used if the benefits outweigh the possible risks.

 Azithromycin and breastfeeding

-If your doctor or health visitor says that your baby is healthy, it's OK to take azithromycin while breastfeeding.
+If your baby is healthy, it may be OK to take azithromycin while breastfeeding.
+Talk to your doctor or pharmacist first.

-Azithromycin passes into breast milk in small amounts.
-It has not been known to cause any side effects in breastfed babies.
+Azithromycin passes into breast milk in small amounts and is unlikely to cause any side effects in breastfed babies.

-• your baby has a rash or oral thrush (a fungal infection in their mouth)
+• has oral thrush (a fungal infection in their mouth)

 Azithromycin and fertility

-There's no clear evidence to suggest that taking azithromycin reduces fertility in either men or women.
+There's no good evidence that azithromycin affects fertility in either men or women.

 Non-urgent advice: Tell your doctor if you're: